-When Do I Consume Salesforce APIs with Pro Edition?
+When do I consume Salesforce APIs with Pro Edition?

 Mostly when indexing the Salesforce organization.

-Does Pro Edition Work With Salesforce Lightning Experience and Classic Visualforce?
+Does Pro Edition work with Salesforce Lightning Experience and Classic Visualforce?

 Yes, both are fully supported.
 However, new Coveo for Salesforce features are only being developed in Lightning.

-All Coveo Cloud Platform customers benefit from an infrastructure and a platform built to satisfy the requirements of the most security-sensitive organizations.
+All Coveo customers benefit from an infrastructure and a platform built to satisfy the requirements of the most security-sensitive organizations.
 Coveo is committed to preserve the confidentiality, integrity, and availability of customers information assets (see How Does Coveo Secure Your Data and Services?).

 You can choose not to index some of your content, if needed.
-There are a few different approaches available in your sources to consider, depending on the source type.
+There are a few different approaches available in your sources to consider, depending on the connector.
 You can choose to index only specific fields, use exclusion rules to restrict sections of a website, add a web scraping configuration to index only specific parts of a web page, or use conditional indexing to index only specific subsets of Salesforce objects.

-Can I Try an Enterprise Edition?
+Can I try an Enterprise Edition?

 Yes.
 During the package setup, you can select the Enterprise Trial.

-What Are the Enterprise Edition Trial Limits?
+What are the Enterprise Edition Trial limits?

 The trial is limited to:

 5 GB of disk space

 Pricing is based on a subscription license cost per user per month.
 Contact us for pricing.

-Can an Enterprise Edition Trial Be Extended?
+Can an Enterprise Edition Trial be extended?